sahithyandev/s3/src/content/docs/database-systems/sql/02-commands.md

 Columns and integrity constraints can be added, modified, or dropped.

+Most DBMS systems did not allow dropping columns, as explained in [the previous section](/database-systems/sql/introduction/#add-column-vs-drop-column).

 ## SELECT

 Retrieves data from one or more tables.
 Feature of DML.